hjfitz/COURSEWORK-Y2-WEBSCRP/readme.md

 - SQLITE/MySQL
   - Depends on the size of the file required.

+## Thoughts and things learnt
+- It's a great idea to move different parts to different routes.
+  - I have a main route for rendering the pages
+  - I have enother route for the api
+    - This has two further routes, one for configuration and one for todos.
+- Node handles files weirdly.
+When I was working on the config part of the UI, I noticed that I couldn't write to `../../util/userconfig.json`.
+This is because referencing to files in node works two different ways:
+  - Your requires area relative to the file that you are requiring from.
+  - Writing and interfacing with another file must be done in relation to the directory that the program is _being run from_.
+- Light colorschemes are much better.

 ## Requirements and setup
 - Because express-subdomain is hacky, you need to set up your hosts file correctly.
 Assuming you wish to access the application from webscrp.dev:
   - Note: should probably add this as a script in package.json